|DOES YOUR SADDLE BITE LIKE THIS, IT SHOULD!

 I prefer pads that don't trap in heat.
 Anything over 1 inch is too thick.
 Fleece is true padding, I rode

 3,000 mi. on 2 layers of fleece under my saddle.

-fine but it can still let your regular pad above
+MY SOCK works fine but it can still let your regular pad above

 it be pushed around by the horse.
 Flat pads are bindingly tight while Contoured pads often bunch-up in the

 center when the back is up while riding....
 The Elliptical cut of the Envelope pad & ProTecTOR lets them move

 This center "Cut" is so functional it's Patent Protected.
-The Envelope keeps your pad from walking back and you only
+The Envelope keeps your pad from walking back and you only have

-Envelope Pads.
 With them, Contoured Pads are no longer needed..

-How does the CorrecTOR work?
+How does the ProTecTOR work?
 Why doesn't it have SHIMS in the middle to Prevent BRIDGING

 I'm amazed at the 2 Major saddletree makers selling what amounts to body-armor to go under their trees to protect the

 horse.
 Talk about LOSS of CONTACT!
 It's amazing to me that they haven't figured out how the horse's

 body functions while riding, the only time tree fit can determined!
 The middle of the horse's back comes up 1"minimum

 at a walk and much more at a trot.